syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 //Sets the list level as 2.
 Possible values can range from 0 to 8 paragraph.IndentLevelNumber = 2;
 {% endhighlight %}

 {% endtabs %}

 You can add images to the Presentation by adding them in the picture collection of a slide.
 The following code example demonstrates how to add an image in a presentation.

 {% tabs %}

 {% highlight c# %}
 //Gets the image from file path
 Image image = Image.FromFile(@"image.jpg");

-// Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(new MemoryStream(image.ImageData), 300, 270, 410, 250);
+//Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(new MemoryStream(image.ImageData), 300, 270, 410, 250);
 {% endhighlight %}

 {% highlight vb.net %}
 'Gets the image from file path
 Dim image__1 As Image = Image.FromFile("image.jpg")

-' Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(New MemoryStream (image__1.ImageData), 300, 270, 410, 250)
+'Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(New MemoryStream (image__1.ImageData), 300, 270, 410, 250)
 {% endhighlight %}

 {% highlight UWP %}
 //Gets the image from file path
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 Stream imageStream = assembly.GetManifestResourceStream("UWP.Data.tablet.jpg");

-// Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
+//Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
 {% endhighlight %}

 {% highlight ASP.NET CORE %}
 //Gets the image from file path
 FileStream imageStream = new FileStream(@"Image.png", FileMode.Open, FileAccess.Read);

-// Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
+//Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
 {% endhighlight %}

 {% highlight XAMARIN %}
 //Gets the image from file path
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 Stream imageStream = assembly.GetManifestResourceStream("SampleBrowser.Presentation.Samples.Template.tablet.jpg");

-// Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
+//Adds the image to the slide by specifying position and size firstSlide.Pictures.AddPicture(imageStream, 300, 270, 410, 250);
 {% endhighlight %}

 {% endtabs %}